 Are insurance riders worth it?

+You will not need every rider on your policy that your insurance company offers but that does not mean you should not review your options.
+It is important to understand riders that could be applicable to your individual situation and consider whether the rider adds enough value to justify the added premium.
 For instance, if you have a child who suffers from a serious illness, you might consider purchasing a child term rider.
 If you don’t have children and don’t plan on having them in the future, you may find another rider most beneficial to your circumstance.

 Additionally, consider that every rider may increase your premium by a different amount.
 A return of premium rider, for example, is one of the most expensive riders you can buy.
 Many customers find that this rider offers minimal value, unless their insurance provider offers an accelerated death benefit rider as well.

 Life insurance riders allow you to personalize your insurance coverage, so the best life insurance rider is the one that best covers your specific needs.
 When you are shopping for coverage, check which rider options are available at different life insurance companies to make sure your specific situation can be covered.
 If you are not sure what type of rider you need, explain your life insurance goals to a licensed agent or certified financial planner so that they may help you understand where your standard policy falls short on coverage.

 Yes, certain riders are designed to cover family members and beneficiaries, rather than the policyholder.
 Every insurance company has different terms and conditions for the riders they sell, so make sure you understand what is covered and who is covered before purchasing a rider.